greena13/redux-and-the-rest/README.md

 * `values`: This is where all of the item's attributes are stored.
 * `status`: This is where status information is stored, separate from the item's attributes.
 This allows the `values` to remain pure - so if you are editing an item, all you need to do is send the new `values` back to the server, without having to worry about any irrelevant attributes being mixed in.
 * `projection`: This is where information about the nature of the item's set of attributes is stored.
-A `type` attribute indicates whether all of the resource item's attributes have been retrieved (`COMPLETE` by default), or whether only some of them have (e.g. `PREVIEW`).
+A `type` attribute indicates whether all of the item's attributes have been retrieved (`COMPLETE` by default), or whether only some of them have (e.g. `PREVIEW`).
 Other information can also be stored here, and is configurable when the resource action is defined or when the action creator is called.

 Setting the `projection` when defining the resource: